“Estate Planning is about more than just allocating your assets properly, it’s also about bringing you peace of mind.”

-For high net worth individuals, a family limited partnership is an estate planning tool that involves the formation of a business entity that can be used to transfer assets from one generation to subsequent generations while also providing significant creditor protection.
+For high net worth individuals, a family limited partnership is an estate planning tool.
+This involves the formation of a business entity that can be used to transfer assets from one generation to subsequent generations, while also providing significant creditor protection.
 Read more about family limited partnerships.

-A consultation with a estate planning attorney Sugar Land can provide you with the best information to ensure your wishes are fulfilled in the best and most economical manner possible.
-For a free initial consultation with experienced Estate Planning Attorney in Sugar Land, Paul Romano, please call us at 281 242-0995 or contact our Sugar Land law offices.
+A consultation with a Sugar Land estate planning lawyer can provide you with the best information to ensure your wishes are fulfilled in the best and most economical manner possible.
+For a free initial consultation with experienced Estate Planning Attorney in Sugar Land please call us at 281 242-0995 or contact our Sugar Land law offices.

 Romano & Sumner, LLC is proud to serve these Texas areas